ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/TMR/README.md

 Three timers are used to demonstrate three different modes of the general purpose timers.

-1. A oneshot mode timer, Timer 4 (low-power timer) is used to create an interrupt at a freq of 1 Hz.
+1. A oneshot mode timer, Timer 5 (low-power timer) is used to create an interrupt at a freq of 1 Hz.
 If the example is being run on the standard EV Kit, LED2 will toggle when the interrupt occurs.
-2. Timer 0 is used to output a PWM signal on Port 0.5.
+2. Timer 4 is used to output a PWM signal on Port 2.5 (AIN1 pin on featherboard).
 The PWM frequency is 1000 Hz and the duty cycle is 50%.
 3. Timer 1 is configured as 16-bit timer used in continuous mode which is used to create an interrupt at freq of 2 Hz.
 LED1 will toggle when the interrupt occurs.

 Push PB1/SW1 to start the PWM and continuous timers and PB2/SW2 to start the oneshot timer.